lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     The Authentication window (with the TAP Query window and the main TOPCAT window in the background).

-5. Now the RSP TAP service is accessible from TOPCAT.
+**6. Note that the RSP TAP service is now accessible from your instance of TOPCAT.**
 Note that a list of DP0.1 and DP0.2 tables available for query has appeared in the Metadata panel of the TAP Query window.

 .. figure:: /_static/API_TOPCAT_DLT_4.png
     :name: API_TOPCAT_DLT_4